MihailaDumitru/K-Means_Clustering/README.md

    My job is to segment the clients into groups based to annual income and spending score ( 2 variables for simplicity ).
 The mall doesn’t know – which are the segments and how many segments, this is typically clustering problem because we don’t know the answers.

+Clustering is similar to classification, but the basis is different.
+In Clustering you don’t know what you are looking for, and you are trying to identify some segments or clusters in your data.
+When you use clustering algorithms on your dataset, unexpected things can suddenly pop up like structures, clusters and groupings you would have never thought of otherwise.
+In this part, you will understand and learn how to implement the following Machine Learning Clustering models:

+1. K-Means Clustering

+Enjoy Machine Learning!

 K-Means Clustering Intuition